emberjs/website/source/blog/2018-11-16-the-ember-times-issue-73.md

 Be kind,

-Chris Ng, Jessica Jordan, Kenneth Larsen, Niels Rasmussen, Ryan Mark the crowd and the Learning Team
+Melanie Sumner, Chris Ng, Jessica Jordan, Kenneth Larsen, Niels Rasmussen, Ryan Mark the crowd and the Learning Team